SOUTHBRIDGE, MA – Harrington has announced it can now offer 3-D mammograms at its main locations in Charlton, Southbridge and Webster.

 With pain being the number one complaint during mammograms, the new SmartCurve paddle is clinically proven to deliver a more comfortable mammogram compared to standard compression.
 The curved design of the compression device mirrors the shape of a woman’s breast to reduce pinching and applies uniform compression over the entire breast for added comfort.

 “Compression is still necessary to reduce radiation exposure, make sure patient holds still and to allow better detail to be seen by the radiologist,” said, Dr. Baum.

-As with all adult imaging studies taken at any of Harrington’s locations, mammogram results are read and interpreted by Harvard Medical Faculty trained radiologists at Beth Israel Deaconess Medical Center (BIDMC).
-Harrington has BIDMC radiologists who specialize exclusively in breast imaging.
+As with all adult imaging studies taken at any of Harrington’s locations, mammogram results are read and interpreted by Harvard Medical Faculty trained radiologists from Beth Israel Deaconess Medical Center (BIDMC), who are on-site at Harrington’s facilities.